Elpidophoros of America: Early life, education, and academic career

+Clerical life

-In 1994, he was ordained deacon at the Patriarchal Cathedral in Istanbul and was appointed as the Codecographer of the Holy and Sacred Synod.
+In 1994, he was ordained deacon at the Patriarchal Church of St. George in the Phanar in Istanbul and was appointed as the Codecographer of the Holy and Sacred Synod.
 "In 1995, he was appointed Deputy Secretary of the Holy Synod of the Ecumenical Patriarchate."
-In 1996–1997, he studied Arabic Language at the Theological School of St. John the Damascene in Balamand, Lebanon.

-In 2004, he was invited to Holy Cross Greek Orthodox School of Theology in Brookline, MA, where he taught as a visiting professor for one semester.

-In March 2005, at the proposal of the Ecumenical Patriarch Bartholomew, he was appointed to the position of Chief Secretary and was ordained to the priesthood by the Ecumenical Patriarch.

-He was installed as the Metropolitan of Bursa on 20 March 2011.
+In March 2005, at the proposal of the Ecumenical Patriarch Bartholomew, he was appointed to the position of Chief Secretary and was ordained to the priesthood by the Ecumenical Patriarch Bartholomew I. He was installed as the Metropolitan of Bursa on 20 March 2011.
 In August of the same year, he was appointed Abbot of the Monastery of the Holy Trinity on Heybeliada.

-Since 2011, Elpidophoros has undertaken the duties of associate professor at Aristotle University's Department of Pastoral and Social Theology, teaching Symbolics, Interorthodox – InterChristian Relations and Ecumenical Movement.

-On 11 May 2019, he was elected by the Holy Synod of the Ecumenical Patriarchate as next Archbishop of America to succeed Archbishop Demetrios.
-He was enthroned on 22 June 2019.
+On 11 May 2019, he was elected by the Holy Synod of the Ecumenical Patriarchate of Constantinople as next Archbishop of America to succeed Archbishop Demetrios.
+He was enthroned in New York City on 22 June 2019.

+After he became Archbishop, he has since served as Chairman of the Board of Trustees at Hellenic College Holy Cross.

+On October 8, 2020, Elpidophoros dethroned Metropolitan Evangelos of New Jersey, allegedly to absorb the New Jersey Diocese into the Archdiocesan District, directly controlled by Elpidophoros.
+However, this was never fulfilled as the suspension was lifted in 2022 by Ecumenical Patriarch Bartholomew and the diocese was restored.
+Evangelos was instead moved to the position of Metropolis of Sardis, a titular and much smaller position.

+On 9 July 2022, Elpidophoros baptized the children of a gay couple, causing significant controversy, and prompting the Greek Holy Synod to send a letter protesting his actions to Patriarch Bartholomew.
+Elpidophoros was later reprimanded by the Synod of the Ecumenical Patriarchate.
+Elpidophoros defended his actions, saying that "Anyone who asks me to baptize their child I will do it, regardless of who it is.
+I baptize children and I don’t care about the personal life of their parents.
+I don’t judge people’s lives".

+Political activism

-Archbishop Elpidophoros had a meeting with U.S. President Donald Trump and other White House officials on 16 July 2019.
+Archbishop Elpidophoros has been involved in several political activities since assuming the role of Archbishop of America.
+On 16 July 2019, Archbishop Elpidophoros had a meeting with U.S. President Donald Trump, U.S. Vice President Mike Pence and other White House officials.

-In July 2022, he performed in Athens the first Greek Orthodox baptism of babies adopted by a homosexual couple; namely, he baptized two babies adopted by clothing designers Evanggelos Bousis and Peter Dundas.
-According to the Metropolitan where this baptism took place, Elpidophoros misled the Metropolitan and this was reported to the Synod of the Church of Greece.